 Two types of photodetectors commonly used for high-speed applications are p-i-n and Schottky photodiodes (see Fig. B.1).
-In both devices, photon absorption in the depletion region of a reverse-biased junction creates electronhole pairs.
+In both devices, photon absorption in the depletion region of a reverse-biased junction creates electron-hole pairs.
 These carriers are swept out of the high-field region to create a current in an external circuit.

-The speed of these photodiodes is limited by depletion region transit time and capacitance.
+The speed of these photodiodes is limited by the transit time of the photogenerated carriers across the depletion region which for a pin diode constitutes the entire "i" layer and the junction capacitance.
 Transit time refers to the time required for the electrons and holes to drift across the high-field depletion region.
-It is determined by carrier saturation velocity ( $\sim 3 \times 10^6 \text{ cm s}^{-1}$ ) and the depletion region thickness t, which can vary.
-Depletion region thickness is thus the design parameter controlling transit time, and should be made inversely proportional to the desired bandwidth.
+It is determined by carrier saturation velocity ($\sim 3 \times 10^6$ cm s-1) and the depletion region thickness t, which can vary by design.
+Depletion region thickness is thus the design parameter controlling transit time and should be made inversely proportional to the desired bandwidth.

 Capacitance slows the device via an RC time constant where the resistance is that of the device load impedance.
-The capacitance is proportional to the active area and inversely proportional to depletion region thickness.
-For high-speed operation, then, both the active area and depletion region thickness should be minimized.
+The capacitance is proportional to the active area and inversely proportional to the thickness of the "i" layer.
+For high-speed operation, then, both the size of the active area and "i" layer thickness should be minimized.
 A small active area, however, places demanding requirements on the focusing optics for the detector, or the alignment accuracy between the fiber and the photodetector.
-A thin depletion region means only a fraction of the incident photons will be absorbed.
-To optimize speed while maintaining performance, designers generally make the active area and depletion region thickness just small enough to satisfy the speed requirements; transit time is typically made comparable to the RC time constant.
-Using this simple approach, engineers have designed high-speed Schottky detectors that can achieve bandwidths as high as 60 GHz.
+A thin "i" layer results in only a small fraction of the incident photons being absorbed, thus reducing the responsivity of the device.
+To maximize speed while maintaining acceptable responsivity, designers generally make the "t" layer thickness just small enough for the transit time to satisfy the speed requirement.
+The active area size is designed such that the RC time constant is comparable to the transit time.
+Using this simple approach, engineers have designed high-speed Schottky detectors that can achieve bandwidths as high as 60 GHz, although the active area size of these high speed photodiodes are typically less than 10 microns in diameter, making it challenging to efficiently couple light into it from single mode fibers which has a core diameter of the same order.
+Fiber pigtail packaging of these devices must be done exceptionally well [171].

-Fig. B.1.
-Generic illustration of photodiodes.
+Fig. B.1 Generic illustration of photodiodes.
 The high-field region is the (thin) intrinsic layer in the p-i-n photodiode (left) and the n-region in the Schottky photodiode (right).
-These are the regions where photons are absorbed, generating electronhole pairs, and rapidly swept to the highly conducting $N^+/P^+$ terminal layers. (©Bookham, Inc. Reprinted with permission)
+These are the regions where photons are absorbed, generating electron-hole pairs, and rapidly swept to the highly conducting N^+/P^+ terminal layers (© Bookham, Inc. Reprinted with permission)

-A Schottky configuration is the faster of the two designs - in the case of a p-i-n diode, if the top p-layer is absorbing, the carriers generated in this undepleted, low-field region must diffuse out at slow speeds.
-Schottky photodiodes also offer lower parasitic resistance.
+The Schottky design is the faster of the two since in the case of a p-i-n diode, an absorbing top p-layer generates carriers which diffuse at slow speeds prior to being collected at the contact.
+Schottky photodiodes also offer lower parasitic resistances.
 The n-type Schottky diode, for example, has only an n-layer and no p-layer.
 In a top-illuminated n-type diode, the carriers are created near the top metal contact; the holes, which are the slower carriers, travel just a short distance to the metal.

-The detectors have been designed for both back-side and front-side illumination.
+The detectors have been designed for both backside and frontside illumination.
 For backside illumination, light is incident through the transparent indium phosphide (InP) substrate and absorbed in the indium gallium arsenide (InGaAs) active region, permitting detection of wavelengths from 950 to 1,650 nm.
 The top Schottky contact serves as a mirror, allowing a double-pass through the absorbing layer to enhance quantum efficiency.